-Water Pump Switch (if so equipped): Most water pump switches illuminate when the water pump is activated.
-In most models, the (red) pump switch is located on the monitor panel or the utility center.
+Water Pump Switch (if so equipped)

+Most water pump switches illuminate when the water pump is activated.
+Typical switch locations are in the back of the unit or on the monitor panel.
 When the water pump switch is ON the pump runs until 45 lbs. of pressure has been achieved.
 The red light will stay on.
 The water pump automatically recycles when pressure drops.
 Some cycling may occur depending on the volume of water being released.
 Turn the water pump switch OFF when it is not in use.

-NOTE:In some models the water pump switch will be a black rocker switch located near the sink cabinet
+NOTE: In some models the water pump switch will be a black rocker switch located near the sink cabinet